 What is a lie any way, you wouldn't know any more than you knew the truth.
 You say whatever is most convenient and if there is a choice between truth and untruth then make something up, it will be far more exciting.

 These characters require 10 hours of sleep instead of the normal 8.
-If they don't get this they suffer -1 on all skills for that day.
+If they don't get this they suffer -1 on all skills for the next day.

 Your ability to focus in the face of pain is less than that of others.
 When wounded you suffer an additional -1 penalty to all skills.

 The character hates a particular type of monster and must save or attack them in an all out attack.

 You are nearsighted, have a poor sense of smell and don't notice that the pub grub was made from last weeks rat.
 Nearsighted creatures suffer a penalty of -1 at targets of 10' or more away and -3 at targets 30' or more away.